OpenBankingUK/conformance-suite/docs/matches.md

 The conformance suite matching model specifies how the suite and check the responses that are returned from API implementations.

-The following methods are available for checking a API http response and its contents:
+The following methods are available for checking a API HTTP response and its contents:

-- Http Status Code field
+- HTTP Status Code field
-- Http Header value comparison
+- HTTP Header value comparison
-- Http Header value regex
+- HTTP Header value regex
-- Http Header present
+- HTTP Header present
-- Http Body regex
+- HTTP Body regex
-- Http Body - Json field present
+- HTTP Body - Json field present
-- Http Body - Json specific number of particular fields present
+- HTTP Body - Json specific number of particular fields present
-- Http Body - Json field content
+- HTTP Body - Json field content
-- Http Body - Json field with Regex applied
+- HTTP Body - Json field with Regex applied
-- Http Body Length - Checks the expected response body length
+- HTTP Body Length - Checks the expected response body length

 The following json fragments show examples of each of the selection options :-